EthanCarollo/galaktoon/readme.md

 * Camera smooth follow the player.
 * Player can travel through planets from the control panel.
 * Player can fight enemy !
+* Player can now level Up !
+* A tool for create map is disponible here ! : https://github.com/JackyTuneur/GalaktoonToolMapCreator

 ## 5. Studio Informations